Coder-Srinivas/Ipl-Auction/README.md

 #### Setting Up Environment Variables

 1. Create a .env file in the client directory
-2. Initialize BACKEND_URL to http://localhost:8000/
+2. Initialize BACKEND_URL to <http://localhost:8000/>

-#### Running the project
+#### Running the project in the client side

 Run the following command in the root of the project to get the client side